Johnnetta Cole

 Johnnetta Betsch Cole (born October 19, 1936) is an American anthropologist, educator, museum director, and college president.
 Cole was the first female African-American president of Spelman College, a historically black college, serving from 1987 to 1997.
 She was president of Bennett College from 2002 to 2007.
 During 2009–2017 she was Director of the Smithsonian Institution's National Museum of African Art.
+Cole served as the national chair and 7th president for the National Council of Negro Women from 2018 to 2022.

 Background

 Johnnetta Betsch was born in Jacksonville, Florida, on October 19, 1936.
 Her family belonged to the African-American upper class; She was a granddaughter of Abraham Lincoln Lewis, Florida's first black millionaire, entrepreneur and cofounder of the Afro-American Industrial and Benefit Association, and Mary Kingsley Sammis.
 Sammis' great-grandparents were Zephaniah Kingsley, a white slave trader and slave owner, who purchased African slave Anna Madgigine Jai in 1806, when she was 13 years old and he was 43 years old.
-Within 5 years, the statutory rapist had impregnated her three times and she bore his children, George, born June 1807; Martha, born July 1809; and Mary, born February 1811.
-When she was 18, Zephaniah freed Anna and she herself became a slave owner, working with her former slave owner.
-Formerly a Wolof princess who was originally from present-day Senegal, her Fort George Island home is protected as Kingsley Plantation, a National Historic Landmark.
+Within 5 years, Anna bore three children, George, born June 1807; Martha, born July 1809; and Mary, born February 1811.
+When she was 18, Zephaniah freed Anna and she herself became a slave owner alongside her husband.
+It is claimed that Anna was a Wolof princess, originally from present-day Senegal.
+Today the Fort George Island Kingsley home is protected as Kingsley Plantation, a National Historic Landmark.

-Cole enrolled at the age of 15 in Fisk University, a historically black college.
-She transferred to Oberlin College in Ohio, where she completed a Bachelor of Arts degree in sociology in 1957.
-She attended graduate school at Northwestern University, earning her Master of Arts (1959) and Doctor of Philosophy (1967) degrees in anthropology.
-She did her dissertation field research in Liberia, West Africa, in 1960–1961 through Northwestern University as part of their economic survey of the country.
+Johnnetta Cole enrolled at the age of 15 in Fisk University, a historically black college, and transferred to Oberlin College in Ohio, where she completed a Bachelor of Arts degree in sociology in 1957.
+Cole attended graduate school at Northwestern University, earning her Master of Arts (1959) and Doctor of Philosophy (1967) degrees in anthropology.
+She conducted dissertation field research in Liberia, West Africa, in 1960–1961 through Northwestern University as part of the university’s economic survey of the country.

 Teaching

-Cole served as a professor at Washington State University from 1962 to 1970, where she cofounded one of the US's first black studies programs.
+Cole served as a professor at Washington State University from 1962 to 1970, where she co-founded one of the US's first black studies programs.
 In 1970 Cole began working in the Department of Anthropology at the University of Massachusetts Amherst, where she served until 1982.
 While at the University of Massachusetts, she played a pivotal role in the development of the university's W. E. B. Du Bois Department of African-American Studies.
 Cole then moved to Hunter College in 1982, and became director of the Latin American and Caribbean Studies program.
 From 1998 to 2001 Cole was a professor of Anthropology, Women's Studies, and African American Studies at Emory University in Atlanta.